satelliteprogrammer/scraper-standvirtual/README.md

-# Standvirtual Web scrapper
+# Standvirtual Web scraper

-Web scrapper for the car sales website standvirtual.com, using the `requests` lib and `beautifulsoup` parser.
+Web scraper for the car sales website standvirtual.com, using the `requests` lib and `beautifulsoup` parser.

 ## Installation
 ```bash